• Business

 • 5621

-• This introductory course is designed to provide students an understanding of business law and the legal matters that impact businesses, communities, families, and individuals.
-Units include: Basics of Law, Business Organizations and Legal Basics, Contract Law, and Law of Sales.
-Students will demonstrate their understanding of Business Law through presentations, readings, notes, worksheets, group and individual projects and presentations, and open note reviews.
+• This introductory course imparts knowledge of business law and its impact on businesses, communities, families, and individuals.
+Units cover Basics of Law, Business Organizations, Contract Law, and Law of Sales.
+Topics include civil and criminal law, focusing on consumer, employment, and property law.
+Students showcase understanding through various assessments such as presentations, readings, notes, worksheets, group/individual projects, and open-note reviews.

 • Semester - 2.5 Credits